Lapin0t/phd-manuscript/main/01_introduction.typ

 normal form splitting and observation application.
-Notice how both the explicit threading of evaluation contexts as well as the named term construction $conf(P, alpha)$ are reminescent of abstract machines based presentations of a language's operational semantics.
+Notice how both the explicit threading of evaluation contexts as well as the named term construction $conf(P, alpha)$ are reminescent of abstract machines based presentations of a language's operational semantics #guil[Est-ce-que tu pourrais détailler ce que tu entends par "explicit threading of evaluation contexts" ?].
 In this sense, in our opinion, OGS is first and foremost a construction on an abstract machine, and not on a "programming language".
 This point of view will guide us during the axiomatization, as we will indeed entirely forget about bare terms and